vkhurana/docker-dnscrypt/README.md

 # Credit

-The Dockerfile in this project is based on [dnscrypt-server-docker](https://github.com/jedisct1/dnscrypt-server-docker) by [Frank Denis](https://00f.net/).
+The Dockerfile in this project is based on [dnscrypt-server-docker](https://github.com/jedisct1/dnscrypt-server-docker) by [Frank Denis](https://00f.net/) and forked by me from [dnscryptio/dnscrypt-proxy-docker](https://github.com/dnscryptio/dnscrypt-proxy-docker)